 Smithers is one of the largest independent investigators of failed plastic and rubber products and components.
 Our highly qualified and experienced team provides support across every stage of a dispute.

-We speak to Gary Crutchley and John Manley to answer some frequently asked queries about the processes in the background of expert witness projects.
-Both Gary and John are rubber experts, with decades of rubber industry experience.
+We speak to Gary Crutchley to answer some frequently asked queries about the processes in the background of expert witness projects.
+Gary is a rubber expert, with decades of rubber industry experience.

 A common cause of failure is selection of a material that is inappropriate for the product’s intended service or operating environment.